mverleg/dory/README.rst

 * Makes log entry about changes & available space.
 * If a backup stops halfway, half the files are secure, and running again only only does the other half.
 * Conveniently handle git repositories and databases (MySQL/postgres).
+* Rather unrelated, it can also monitor webpage statuses and call a function if a page goes down.

 The code
 -------------------------------